 NHL roundup: 16 Panthers record at least a point in win over Canucks

-Seth Jones scored twice for Florida, and A.J.
-Greer, Luke Kunin, Evan Rodrigues, Anton Lundell and Brad Marchand each added a goal.
-Sam Reinhart logged three assists, Carter Vergaeghe added two, and Marchand and Bennett each had one.
+Seth Jones scored twice, and A.J.
+Greer, Luke Kunin, Evan Rodrigues, Anton Lundell and Brad Marchand each added one.
+Sam Reinhart had three assists, Carter Verhaeghe added two, and Florida set a franchise record with 16 players — including Sergei Bobrovsky — recording a point.

-Elias Pettersson scored twice for Vancouver, with Drew O’Connor, Jake DeBrusk and Filip Hronek also contributing goals.
-Quinn Hughes continued his torrid stretch with another three-assist game, while Kiefer Sherwood and Evander Kane each notched a pair.
+Elias Pettersson scored twice for Vancouver, while Drew O’Connor, Jake DeBrusk and Filip Hronek added goals.
+Quinn Hughes produced another three-assist performance.
 Jiri Patera stopped 33 shots.
+One leaderboard capper noted the Panthers’ recent first-period trends, matching observations found in the Bettors Handbook.

 Hurricanes 3, Bruins 1